missionpinball/mpf-docs/docs/code/BCP_Protocol/goodbye.md

 # goodbye (BCP command)
-Lets one side tell the other than it’s shutting down.
+Lets one side tell the other than it's shutting down.

 ## Origin
 Pin controller or media controller